NEWS FLASH! DIAMOND CLARITY IS OVERRATED!

 DIFFERENT DIAMOND SHAPES EFFECT DIAMOND CLARITY.

-Lets take a round diamond.
+Let’s take a round diamond.
 A round stone’s shape, number of facets, and a generally small table(TOP OF STONE) hide clarity imperfections best in my opinion.
 You can find SI1-SI2 clarity stones and be 100% happy with how beautiful it will look.
 The opposite is an Emerald cut diamond.
 You can literally see through an Emerald diamond due to its shallow form and long straight step like cuts.
 A lower clarity Emerald diamond stands out and it’s usually recommended you go VS2.
 You may find a SI1 Emerald that is great just depends on the location and color of imperfection(WHITE OR BLACK).
-Which leads me to the next tip.
+This leads me to the next tip.

 USE ONLINE VIEWING TOOLS WISELY.

 BIG TIP, one of the reasons I recommend James Allen is they offer images of every diamond for sale.
 Blue Nile is slowly adding photos to their inventory and probably are almost fully photographed..
 Professionally graded diamonds are viewed under a loupe with 10 times magnification.
 James Allen and Blue Nile magnify them 20 times.
 Imperfections can look massive as a result.
 Its great for shopping Diamond Clarity but It can also be intimidating.
 Causing you to doubt yourself.
 Know that you can also zoom out.
 This helps to see a more realistic view of the stone.
 So grade the diamond critically, followed by zooming out for a more realistic view.
 You might just say wow that looks great when you zoom out.

 SAMPLES OF DIAMOND CLARITY